Stephen-Hazel/shazware/README.md

 # shazware -- [S]teve [HAZ]el's soft[WARE]

-environment:  Qt c++ inna flatpak
+environment:  Qt c++ in a flatpak

-Uses my stv library of c++ assumed to be in ../../stv/* CMakeList.txt s have ../../stv/os.cpp, ui.cpp, etc
+Uses my stv library of c++ assumed to be in ../stv/* CMakeList.txt s have ../../stv/os.cpp, ui.cpp, etc

 --------------------------------------------------------------------------------